Mark Koster

 Neither Koster’s bank account nor his debit card showed any activity after he went missing.

-Despite extensive efforts to locate Koster — including searches and investigations by the Sac County Sheriff’s Office, the Sac City Police Department and the Iowa Division of Criminal Investigation — no evidence developed to indicate Koster was still alive.
+Despite extensive efforts to locate Koster — including searches and investigations by the Sac County Sheriff’s Office, the Sac City Police Department and the Iowa Division of Criminal Investigation (DCI) — no evidence developed to indicate Koster was still alive.

 Koster Declared Dead